jmscreation/dependency-tracker/README.md

 # Project Dependency Tracker

- This program tracks and updates dependencies for any repository in this account that uses the new dependency standard.
+ This program tracks and updates dependencies for any repository in this account that uses the new library dependency standard.

- This simple-to-use applciation will automatically download and update all dependency repositories for any project that uses this organized dependency system.
+ This simple-to-use application will automatically download and update all dependency repositories for any project that uses this dependency system.
+Keep in mind that this application simply uses `git` to actually perform the download/update process.
+So you'll need git installed and configured.
+See below.

  # How To Build